Cassette Removal and Installation

 As a rule of thumb, if the bike has a Campagnolo® brand shifting system, it is likely it will have a Campagnolo®-compatible lockring.
 Use the BBT-5/FR-11 for these bikes.

 Cassette Lockring Removal

-If your cogs look like this, you probably have a lockring type cassette.
+If your cassette stack look like this, you probably have a lockring-type cassette.

-- Hold cogs in clockwise direction with sprocket chain whip tool.
-Turn remover counter-clockwise, using a large adjustable wrench, the hex end of another Park Tool sprocket chain whip tool, or the Park Tool FRW-1 freewheel wrench.
+- Push straight down to turn the remover counterclockwise.
 It will require force to remove the lockring.
-Expect to hear a loud clicking sound as the locking teeth of the lockring separate.
+Expect to hear a loud ratcheting sound as the locking teeth of the lockring separate.

 Using FR-5.2G or FR-5.2GT with Guide Pin

-SRAM XD freehubs and sprockets are considered a cassette system.
+Although they do not appear to have a lockring, SRAM XD freehubs and sprockets are considered a cassette system.
 The lockring mechanism is hidden down inside the cassette stack.
-Inspect the inner perimiter of the smallest sprocket for 12 splines.
+Inspect the inner perimeter of the smallest sprocket for 12 splines.
 Use the FR-5.2, FR-5.2GT, FR-5.2H, or FR-5.2G on this fitting.